-This keto chocolate yogurt cake is incredibly moist, rich, and oh so decadent!
+This keto chocolate cake is incredibly moist, rich, and oh so decadent!
 Honestly, it might be the most delicious chocolate keto cake you can make.
-Plus, each slice has just over 3 NET CARBS - so you can eat more than just 1 piece when you make it, and stay in ketosis.
+Plus, each slice has just over 3 NET CARBS - so you can eat more than just 1 piece when you make it, and stay on top of your keto diet.

 THE BEST KETO CHOCOLATE CAKE RECIPE